goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Avoid secrets leaking from the Docker build environment.
 A Docker image is typically shared in multiple environment like CI and a registry that are not as sanitized as production.
 A typical example is an npm token which is usually passed to a dockerfile as argument.
 This token stays within the image long after it is needed and allows the attacker indefinite access to a private npm registry.
 This can be avoided by coping a secret file like `.npmrc` and then removing it using multi-stage build (beware, build history should be deleted as well) or by using Docker build-kit secret feature which leaves zero traces

-**Otherwise:** Everyone with access to the CI and docker registry will also get access to some precious organization secrets as a bonus
+**Anders:** Everyone with access to the CI and docker registry will also get access to some precious organization secrets as a bonus

 🔗 [**Read More: Clean-out build-time secrets**](/sections/docker/avoid-build-time-secrets.md)